ritterim/rimdev-blog/_posts/2019-11-01-understanding-dart-sass-modules-and-name-spaced-variables.md

 One of the last changes that affected our codebase was the shift of `lighten($color, $percentage)` and `darken($color, $percentage)`.
 Darken still exists, but there's a more accurate way to darken a color now.
 Now we call colors and math as built-ins, so once again, `@use`-ing them at the top of the file and lighten is now `color.adjust($color, $precentage)`.

-With a more complex variable setup, we needed to go a bit further with also changed our `$hue-threshold: 10%;` to `$hue-threshold: .1;` which now requires the built-in math module.
+With a more complex variable setup, we needed to go a bit further which also changed our `$hue-threshold: 10%;` to `$hue-threshold: .1;` which now requires the built-in math module.

 So we ended on the following: